-Under this grant, WCNY will develop and broadcast content designed to motivate consumers to become more informed about their own health care using a variety of platforms—television, radio, websites, and social media.
-A range of consumer empowerment issues will be explored, including navigating and understanding health insurance plans; accessing one’s own medical records; using cost calculators and provider rating tools; and choosing a specialist.
-The campaign will include: weekly radio broadcasts on WCNY’s statewide program, Capitol Pressroom; 90-second television spots involving consumers and experts from different regions of New York State (which will be broadcasted on six WCNY television channels and eight other PBS stations in New York State); a Web page featuring annotated recommended resources to direct consumers to educational tools; and related content via WCNY’s printed magazine, social media, WCNY’s television and radio programming, and in print and digital advertisements.
-WCNY will rebroadcast the television spots and maintain the affiliated Web pages for a minimum of one year, extending the content’s shelf life beyond its initial airing.
+Under this grant, WCNY developed and broadcasted content designed to motivate consumers to become more informed about their own health care, using a variety of platforms—television, radio, websites, and social media.
+A range of consumer empowerment issues were explored, including navigating and understanding health insurance plans; accessing one’s own medical records; using cost calculators and provider rating tools; and choosing a specialist.
+The campaign included: weekly radio broadcasts on WCNY’s statewide program, Capitol Pressroom; 90-second television spots involving consumers and experts from different regions of New York State (which were broadcasted on six WCNY television channels and eight other PBS stations in New York State); a Web page featuring annotated recommended resources to direct consumers to educational tools; and related content via WCNY’s printed magazine, social media, WCNY’s television and radio programming, and in print and digital advertisements.
+WCNY rebroadcasted the television spots and maintained the affiliated Web pages for one year, extending the content’s shelf life beyond its initial airing.

 Listen to Health Navigator NY radio here.
 New episodes every week.